elsampsa/cutefront/docs/creating.rst

 Creating and Using Widgets
 ==========================

-The best way to learn to create widgets, is to study the code in the :ref:`widget library <library>`.
-This section serves as a reference.
+The best way to learn to create widgets, is to study the code in the :ref:`widget library <library>` and in the FastAPI fullstack example.

+Of course, typically you don't write the widgets yourself, but let your favorite AI buddy to do the grunt work.
+Your role is mainly testing and keeping your buddy in check.

 Subclassing a Widget
 --------------------